SamriddhoBiswas/Recipe-Generating-App/README.md

 ## 🔐 Authentication & Database

-This project uses Supabase for:
+This project uses Supabase for :
 - User authentication (email/password)
 - Database storage for recipes and user data
 - Real-time subscriptions